crashappsec/chalk/src/docs/howto-compliance.md

 The profile we've loaded changes only three things from the default
 behavior:

-1. It enables collection of SBOMS (off by default because on large projects this can add a small delay to the build)
+1. It enables the collection of SBOMS (off by default because on large projects this can add a small delay to the build)

 2. Specifies that any SBOM produced should be added to the chalk mark.